App-vNext/Polly/docs/strategies/fallback.md

 ✅ DO

-Use `ResiliencePipelineBuilder` to chain strategies.
+Use `ResiliencePipelineBuilder` to chain strategies:

 <!-- snippet: fallback-pattern-3 -->
 ```cs